livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

 the Section Lead Editor if they do have a conflict.

-   1. If a Section Lead Editor has a conflict of interest, the assignments to Associate Editors will be made by another Section Lead Editor.
+   1. If a Section Lead Editor has a conflict of interest, the assignment to Associate Editors will be made by another Section Lead Editor.
 The order will be cyclic; if Lead Section Editor A has a conflict, it will got to Lead Section Editor B, unless they also have a conflict, in which case it will go to C, and so on, returning to A